pleabargain/remark-html-test/README.md

 1. Write diagrams in Mermaid syntax in `problemsolvingmermaid.md`
 2. Use `convert-mermaid.js` to transform them into SVG files
-3. Reference the generated SVG files in the presentation
+3. Reference the generated SVG files in the presentations

 ## Setup